openshift-eng/art-dashboard-server/README.md

 ```
 or you can get the build from [cluster](https://console-openshift-console.apps.artc2023.pc3z.p1.openshiftapps.com/k8s/ns/art-dashboard-server/imagestreams/art-dash-server)
 ```
-# after you login to cluster on CLI
+# after you log in to the cluster on CLI
 oc registry login
 # pull image
 podman pull default-route-openshift-image-registry.apps.artc2023.pc3z.p1.openshiftapps.com/art-dashboard-server/art-dash-server